-Key questions Donors/Grantmakers ask Your response What monitoring, evaluation, and stewardship activities will s/he incorporate?
-IMPLEMENTATION What will be the main approaches or strategies to achieve project goals and objectives?
+Key questions Donors/Grantmakers ask Your response 12.
+What monitoring, evaluation, and stewardship activities will s/he incorporate? rour response IMPLEMENTATION 13.
+What will be the main approaches or strategies to achieve project goals and objectives?
 Is there an explicit and clear implementation plan for executing the programme?
 How would key activities be pursued, when and by whom?
-Does the proposed project connect with the strategic vision and plan of the institution or organisation?
+14. Does the proposed project connect with the strategic vision and plan of the institution or organisation?
 How does it address the institutional plan?
-Does the proposed project exist elsewhere?
-If so, why pursue a similar project?
-16. Would there be any institutional/inter-institutional and local/national/international collaborations?
-What kind of partnerships will be formed?
+15. Does the proposed project exist elsewhere?
+If so, why pursue a similar project? ≧ Would there be any institutional/inter-institutional and local/national/international collaborations?
+What kind of the collaboration is sufficiently as the collaboration of partnerships will be formed?
 17. What would ultimate success look like?
 What criteria would be used to articulate/describe success?
-18. Does the project address questions of equity, diversity, and inclusion?
+VALUE Does the project address questions of equity, diversity, and inclusion?
 How does the project/programme and its host institution define and approach equity, diversity, and inclusion?
-VALUE Does the project advance equity ('race'/gender/other kinds), diversity and inclusion?
-How and in what ways?
+Does the project advance equity ('race'/gender/other kinds), VAL 20.
 Does the proposed project have importance or value beyond the host organisation/institution - e.g. for other institutions, nationally, continentally, and globally?
 21. Is the budget requested realistic for the success of the project and in relation to the capacities of the project leader, the project team, and the host organisation / institution?
 FINANCES 22.
 Do the budget amounts cover every year of the project, the total period of the project?
 Will the rows and columns all tally and be visually displayed (graphs)?
 Will every line item be explained?
 23. Is the budget requested realistic for the success of the project and in relation to the capacities of the project leader, the project team, and the host organisation / institution?
-24. Is there congruence between the budget and proposal narrative?25.
+24. Is there congruence between the budget and proposal narrative? g 25.
 How will data & details be captured on the database?
-JING 26.
-Will there be a reporting schedule REPORTING How will the project/programme report to the donor?
+REPORTING 26.
+Will there be a reporting schedule How will the project/programme report to the donor?
 27. Will the project be implemented in phases for the donor to schedule site visits .